 - Adults MUST be accompanied by a child to visit LEGOLAND Discovery Center Columbus.

-- LEGOLAND is open 365 days a year beginning at 10:00 AM and closing at 7:00 PM except on Saturday when it is open until 8:00 PM.
+- LEGOLAND is open 365 days a year beginning at 10:00 AM.
+Closing times vary depending on the day.

 - The last admission is two hours before closing.